joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ![](Diagrams/userExFlowApp.png)

-## The File Browser:

-The file browser is probably the most important part of the users' experience, as it is what the user will probably interact with the most.

-The file browser will be a scroll-able list of files, where the user can then select files to open, or select folders to navigate to that folder.

 ## The program as a whole:

 My program will handle a fair amount of data, so here is a IPSO (Input, Processing, Storage, Output) chart to simplify it a little: